Plant Identifier Free - AI Plant ID App

 Analyzing with AI…

 Plant Identifier Free - AI Plant ID App is a free plant identifier by photo that recognizes plants from leaves, flowers, bark, stems, and growth patterns.
 It can return a likely plant name, care guidance, and common plant-health clues from a single image.
-Visual identification helps when you have a photo but no name for the subject.
+Snap a leaf, flower, or whole plant and let the app suggest what it is, even if you do not know its species name.

 What Is Plant Identifier Free - AI Plant ID App?